unculture/creative-boilerplate/readme.md

     - `git remote add origin <new-creative-git-repo>`
     - `git push origin master`

-5. Install the node packages:
+6. Install the node packages:

-    - `npm install`
+    - `yarn install`

     _Note:_ The creative boilerplate is tested with the following node versions:

     `node -v => v6.3.1`

     `npm -v => 3.10.3`

+    `yarn -V => 0.16.1`

-6. Now execute `npm run dev` and look for clean output and no errors.
+7. Now execute `yarn run dev` and look for clean output and no errors.
 This will start a watch process so hit Ctl+C to cancel.

 ## Build Overview